8 Things to do in Ankara, Turkey

 If you’re a history buff, this museum has your name written all over it.

-Turkish food is quite diverse, fusing Middle Eastern, Central Asian and Balkan cuisine, and offers something for every palate.
+Turkish food is quite diverse, fusing Middle Eastern, Central Asian and Balkan cuisine.
+It offers something for every palate.
 That said, vegetarians consider yourself forewarned – Turkish food is all about the meat.

 To validate this statement, look no further than the above photo.